Raglaim/I2CS_Ex1/README.md

 * `getcoefficient` - Extracts the numeric coefficient from an algebraic term string.

-* `reverseArray` - Reverses the elements of the given array in place.
+* `reversearray` - Reverses the elements of the given array in place.

 * `calctrianglearea` - Calculates the area of a triangle using its base and height.